qwergram/csa2vmss/README.md

 Once this step is complete, a file called `.confirm_a` will be created.
 Delete this file and directories with guid as their names if you want to re-run the packaging script again.

+### Get/Build Resource Group

+### Get/Build Storage + Container
+Will also create keys to access storage/container

+### Upload packages to storage/container
+All directories under GUID names will have a zip called `zip\_AB\_package.zip`.
+This file will be uploaded to the container to be deployed onto a VM

+### Save VM variables
+A csv will be creteated containing details about the VM to be created.

+### Generate Azure Resource Management Templates (arm templates)
+For each project guid under `.\__save\`, define a template for deployment The files `armtemplate.json` and `armtemplate.params.json` are then created.

+### Upload webrole script and workerrole script
+Custom scripts saved under `.\psscripts\` called `webrole.ps1` and `workerrole.ps1` are then saved to the cloud for the VMs to use.

+### Deploy VM
+This is the longest step, and it usually takes about 15 minutes per VM to deploy.

+### Run custom extensions
+The scripts uploaded earlier will be run (webrole script/workerrole script)

+#### WebRole
+This script just install IIS components, downloads the zip package onto the VM and points IIS to serve out of it.

+#### WorkerRole
+This script downloads the workerrole package and sets the bootstrapper to run upon boot.

+### And more to come...
+The actual VMSS deployment has yet to come

 # Suggestions?
 Questions?
 You can reach me at v-nopeng@microsoft.com or npengra317@gmail.com.